casterbyte/Above/README.md

 # Installation

 Above depends on several Python libraries.
-You should install them from setup.py
+You can install the utility with setup.py

 ```bash
 caster@kali:~/Above$ sudo python3 setup.py install